Saaze/site/content/docs/index.md

 Saaze is an all-inclusive, flat-file CMS for _simple_ websites and blogs.
 It's not designed to be a replacement for great CMS's (e.g. WordPress, Statamic etc.), rather it's designed to be a smaller, simpler alternative.

 Why is there a need for a simpler alternative?
-WordPress is a great CMS but it can become bloated and a maintenance nightmare for a simple sites.
+WordPress is a great CMS but it can become bloated and a maintenance nightmare for simple sites.
 Static site builders are fast but normally have a steep learning curve and require lots of tooling to make them work.
 We believe building a personal site should be stupidly simple.
 That's why Saaze is built on the following principles.

 ## Easy to run {#easy-to-run}